-When my mom passed away six years ago she left me with some very good advice.
-“Amy,” she said, “no matter what you do, not everyone is going to like you.”
+When my mom passed away six years ago, she left me with some very good advice.
+“April,” she said, “no matter what you do, not everyone is going to like you.”
 I found it oddly comforting.
-So I took her advice and turned it into a coaching tool called the “One Thirds Rule of Tribes:”
+So I took her advice and turned it into a coaching tool called the “One-Thirds Rule of Tribes:”

 If you divide the universe into thirds…

 There will always be a third, who I call The Haters.
 No matter what you do, they’ll always hate.
 They won’t like your shoes.
 They’ll unsubscribe to your newsletter.
 They’ll roll their eyes at you behind your back.

 There’s another third of the Entire Known Universe I call The Neutrals.
 No matter what you do, they’ll always be neutral.
 There’s just no way to dazzle them.

 Now, here’s the important part.
 There’s another third I call Your Tribe.
 This is your fan base.
 The more you show up as YOU, uncensored, the more they’ll love on you.

 The solution isn’t to continue trying to “be all things to all people.”
 As you can see, this strategy is a complete waste of time.
 You just can’t.
 When you do try to win over the haters and the neutrals, it just leaves you invisible to your tribe.
 They just won’t be able to recognize you.

 Let the haters hate.
 Let the neutrals be neutral.
 Drop the pressure to do better, look better, and be better.
 Stop settling for a false sense of belonging.
 Just be YOU so your tribe can finally find you.
 Once they do, you’ll understand what it feels like to belong.